sampsyo/cs6120/content/blog/2019-12-20-Internal-Function-Memoization/index.md

 ### Creating a Model for Iterative Programs to use Collected Information
 Once we have the information from the recursive program, we need to find a model such that given this information, can generate an iterative program.
 Instead of writing a single transformation function $LLVM_Pass$(Input Recursive Program) = Output Iterative Program, we break down the programs according to a layout.

-Consider the layout of recursive and iterative fibonacci programs below.
+Consider the layout of recursive and iterative Fibonacci programs below.

 <img src="fiblay.png" style="max-width: 100%" >